-Since the IGF in Hyderabad, the Dynamic Coalition on the Internet of Things (DC-IoT) has engaged in debate at IGFs and at meetings in between IGFs on the usefulness of Internet of Things, its necessity to help address global and local societal challenges, and the challenges that need to be addressed in order to ensure the Internet of Things is developing in a way that serves people around the globe by enabling them to realize the potential benefits and innovative applications that IoT can provide while addressing the risks and concerns which can arise from new uses of data.
+Since the IGF in Hyderabad in 2008, the Dynamic Coalition on the Internet of Things (DC-IoT) has engaged in debate at IGFs and at meetings in between IGFs on the usefulness of Internet of Things, its necessity to help address global and local societal challenges, and the challenges that need to be addressed in order to ensure the Internet of Things is developing in a way that serves people around the globe.
+This is through enabling them to realize the potential benefits and innovative applications that the IoT can provide while addressing the risks and concerns which can arise from new uses of data.
 At the IGF 2015, in Joao Pessoa the DC-IoT presented and discussed its first draft paper on Internet of Things Good Practice policies.
+This was followed by intersessional discussions, and a workshop during IGF 2016 in Guadalajara, and contains now the insights collected up to September 2017.

-During the session we found agreement that law alone will not be sufficient to "guide" responsible development of IoT products and services and there is a need for "IoT going ethical" as the way to find a sustainable way ahead that would help create this "world we want our children to live in", or "a future we want" -as a practical definition of "ethical".
-At the same time it was recognized that we are not yet on a common understanding on what this and that a proposed "ethical approach" should be "sufficient" from a civil society point of view, and "do-able" from a business point of view - but progress was made.
-This progress was reflected in the IGF 2015 DC IoT meeting report, and now in the text below.
+Over time we have found an agreement that legislation alone will not be sufficient to "guide" responsible development of IoT products and services, and therefore there is a need for "IoT going ethical" as the way to find a sustainable way ahead that would help create this "world we want our children to live in", or "a future we want" -as a practical definition of "ethical".
+At the same time it is recognized that we are not yet on a common understanding on what this and that a proposed "ethical approach" should be "sufficient" from a civil society point of view, and "do-able" from a business point of view - but progress was made.
+This progress was reflected in the IGF 2016 DC IoT meeting report, and now in the text below.

-As in 2015, this paper does not represent the Dynamic Coalitions final position on the Internet of Things.
-It represents an overview of the current thinking, with the aim to further develop this position towards the IGF meeting in 2017, further moving towards a "rough consensus", global, multistakeholder position on an ethical approach towards IoT development and deployment.
+As in 2016, this paper does not represent the Dynamic Coalitions final position on the Internet of Things.
+It represents an overview of the current thinking, with the aim to further develop this position during the IGF meeting in 2017, moving towards a "rough consensus", global, multi stakeholder position on an ethical approach towards IoT development and deployment.